 - Maturity and flexibility developed while abroad

-Fulfill World Perspectives and Issues Requirements
+Fulfill Global Perspectives and Issues Requirements

 Additionally, depending on the program and courses chosen, taking 6 credits abroad and submitting a written reflection paper with the corresponding form to the General Education Office within 60 days after the end of the study abroad program will allow students to fulfill up to 6 credits of the general education Issues requirement.
-It is possible to earn credit for World Perspectives, Issues and a major course with just one course abroad.
+It is possible to earn credit for Global Perspectives, Issues and a major course with just one course abroad.
 The student must acquire the appropriate approvals.
 Note: Courses cannot count for both Issues and Foundation credit.